Pseudo-modularity and Iwasawa theory: Ordinary Pseudorepresentations

 equipped with $A$-module morphisms $\varphi_{i,j,k}: \cA_{i,j} \otimes_A \cA_{j,k} \ra \cA_{i,k}$ satisfying properties of \cite[\S1.3.2]{BC2009} so that the ensemble $\{\varphi_{i,j,k}\}$ induces the multiplication map $E \otimes_A E \ra E$.
 One of these properties is that $\cA_{i,i} \cong A$ as an $A$-algebra.

 For an $A$-GMA $(E,\cE)$, there is a canonical pseudorepresentation $D_\cE: E \ra A$ characterized as follows.
-The characteristic polynomial $\chi^{D_\cE}$ is computed using \eqref{eq:GMA_form} just as one computes the characteristic polynomial of a matrix (using the maps $\{\varphi_{i,j,k}\}$ to multiply entries) \cite[Prop.\ 2.4.5]{WE2015}.
-This canonical pseudorepresentation $D_\cE$ is Cayley-Hamilton.
+The characteristic polynomial $\chi^{D_\cE}$ is computed using \eqref{eq:GMA_form} just as one computes the characteristic polynomial of a matrix (using the maps $\{\varphi_{i,j,k}\}$ to multiply entries) \cite[Prop.\ 2.4.5]{WE2017}.
+This canonical pseudorepresentation $D_\cE$ is Cayley-Hamilton, making $(E, D_\cE)$ a Cayley-Hamilton algebra.
 In certain cases, there is a converse to this statement: